ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This is part 10: "Querying".

 So far we have performed CRUD (Create/Read/Update/Delete) operations from the command line, the dashboard and from code.
-These are operations centred on the document's _id:
+These are operations centered on the document's _id:

-fetch document by id
+Fetch document by id.
-update document whose _id = 'x'
+Update document whose _id = 'x'.
-delete document whose _id = 'x'
+Delete document whose _id = 'x'.
-get documents in the _id range 'a' to 'z'
+Get documents in the _id range 'a' to 'z'.

 These operations are the building blocks of a database but they only get you so far.
 What if you need to return a sub-set of documents matching on fields within the document.
 A person's birth date?
 A book's title?
 An order's value?